 Picnic by a tranquil lake

 When was the last time you went on a picnic?
 Pack up your favourite provisions – fresh is best, so stop by your nearest farmers market pre-picnic adventure – jump in the car and head to one of many top picnic spots in the South West.
 Our favourites include Honeymoon Pool, located on the lower part of the Collie River in Wellington National Park.
 Here, you can hire kayaks from Kiosk at the Dam and go for a paddle, or take a tour or hire SUPs and kayaks from local Collie-based company Traaverse.
-Further south try Pemberton Pools, the Warren River campsite in the Warren National Park; and anywhere along the Blackwood River.
+Further south try Pemberton Pool, the Warren River campsite in the Warren National Park; and anywhere along the Blackwood River.

 Walk the Cape to Cape or the Bibbulmun Track

 The 135km-long Cape to Cape Track is a hiker hotspot in spring.
 It’s easy to see why – the track is the perfect vantage point to spot whales and dolphins from the shore, and is home to a whole variety of coastal wildflowers.
 Pick a section and go for a gentle stroll, challenge yourself with an all-day or all-track hike, or take a guided tour with Cape to Cape Explorer Tours or Walk Into Luxury.
 The Bibbulmun Track is one of the world’s great long distance walk trails, stretching nearly 1,000 kilometres from Kalamunda, in the Perth Hills, to the historic town of Albany on the south coast.
-This Top Trail passes through the heart of the scenic South West, becoming particularly beautiful around Manjimup and Pemberton in the Southern Forests region where wildflowers are in abundance in spring.
+This Top Trail passes through the heart of the scenic South West, becoming particularly beautiful around Manjimup and Pemberton in the Southern Forests and Valleys region where wildflowers are in abundance in spring.

 Visit two of the region’s iconic lighthouses